cpf03/cpf-profile/README.md

+# My Personal Web Profile
-# This is my personal web profile
+As a mini-project, this one page personal web profile includes the following:
+- Header
+- 'Navigation Menu - links to the sections of the webpage: About Me, Hobbies & Interests, and Contact Info.
+- Footer'

 ## For the Live Demo
 [https://cpf03.github.io/cpf-profile/]